microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 To begin using Fluid in the application, the first thing to change is what happens when the user clicks the `rollButton`.
 Instead of updating the local state directly, the button updates the number stored in the `value` key of the passed in `diceMap`.
 Because the `diceMap` is a Fluid `SharedMap`, changes will be distributed to all clients.
 Any changes to the `diceMap` will cause a `valueChanged` event to be emitted, and an event handler can trigger an update of the view.

-Pushing local state out to Fluid shared objects is a common pattern that allows the view to react the same way for both local and remote changes.
+This pattern is common in Fluid because it enables the view to behave the same way for both local and remote changes.

 ```js
     rollButton.onclick = () => diceMap.set("value", Math.floor(Math.random() * 6)+1);